charmed-osm/vnfproxy/README.md

 $ charm build
 ```

 This will combine all of the layers required by your VNF layer into a single charm, in the builds/ directory.
+At this point, the charm can be delivered to a Network Operator for onboarding.

 ### VNF Descriptor Package
 Copy the combined charm into the `charm` directory of your [VNF package]: